 - @keke.janajah (Killeen, TX) - Keara Wilson is a 20-year-old dancer and choreographer who creates and shares dance videos on TikTok for fun.
 She was recognized as a 2021 Originator on The Discover List for creating the popular Savage dance to Megan Thee Stallion's hit song and plans on getting certified to become a group fitness instructor to further her career.

-- @megagonefree (Ridgewood, NY) - MegaGoneFree is a Black LGBTQ+ independent artist who shares her positive and powerful voice coupled with soulful melodies on TikTok.
-As a Black woman occupying a genre without many mainstream Black voices, she aims to create music that spreads a message of love, open-mindedness and empathy with her millions of followers.
+- @megagonefree (Ridgewood, NY) - MegaGoneFree is a Black LGBTQ+ independent artist who shares their positive and powerful voice coupled with soulful melodies on TikTok.
+As a Black person occupying a genre without many mainstream Black voices, they aim to create music that spreads a message of love, open-mindedness and empathy with their millions of followers.

 - @sambafilms (Brooklyn, NY) - Samba Diop is an artist and filmmaker who combines his interest in culture and cinematography through videos on TikTok.
 He approaches visual storytelling through the lens of powerful imagery, messages and emotions, and he has worked with brands like Netflix, Nike, and Google.